 The DPP Trial investigators randomized 3,234 individuals to the lifestyle intervention, metformin, or placebo.
 After approximately three years of follow-up, there was a 58% reduction in the incidence of diabetes in the lifestyle group compared with the placebo group (95% confidence interval [CI] 48% to 66%) and a 31% reduction in the metformin group compared to the placebo group.
 The lifestyle intervention was also significantly more effective than the metformin intervention (relative risk reduction [RRR] 39%, 95% CI: 24% to 51%).
 The reduction in the incidence of diabetes declined over time to 27% at 15 years, but members of the metformin and placebo groups were offered the lifestyle intervention at the end of the initial follow-up period, which may have decreased the difference in diabetes incidence between the two groups (Appendix Table H3).
+More than half of patients in the lifestyle intervention arms of the three trials developed diabetes after 15 years of follow-up, so it may be more appropriate to speak of a delay in diagnosis rather than prevention.
+In the DPP Trial, the delay in diagnosis estimated from cumulative incidence curves is approximately three years.
 Long term follow-up continues for all three trials in order to examine the impact of the interventions on diabetic microvascular disease (eye, kidney, and nerve damage) and cardiovascular disease (strokes and heart attacks).
 At 15 years of follow-up, there was no significant reduction in microvascular disease in the DPP Trial (risk ratio [RR] 0.91, 95% CI: 0.78 to 1.07).
 However, at 23 years of follow-up, there was a significant reduction in death from cardiovascular disease in the Chinese Da Qing Diabetes Prevention Study (RR 0.59, 95% CI: 0.36 to 0.96).

 Since publication of the initial results of the DPP Trial, there have been more than 50 studies translating the lifestyle intervention to real-world settings.
-Many systematic reviews and health technology assessments have demonstrated that these programs decrease body weight, decrease FPG, improve blood pressure and cholesterol levels, and prevent the onset of type 2 DM (see Appendix F).11-16,70-93 For example, Ali and colleagues evaluated 28 real-world implementation studies and found that the average weight loss at one year was 4-5% and that the more sessions participants attended, the more weight they lost.
-Neamah and colleagues found that participants in programs with fewer deviations from the original DPP Trial approach had significantly greater weight loss at 12 months.
+Many systematic reviews and health technology assessments have demonstrated that these programs decrease body weight, decrease FPG, improve blood pressure and cholesterol levels, and prevent or delay the onset of type 2 DM (see Appendix F).
+12-17,75-98 For example, Ali and colleagues 28 real-world implementation studies and found that the average weight loss at one year was 4-5% and that the more sessions participants attended, the more weight they lost.
+Neamah and colleagues 7 found that participants in programs with fewer deviations from the original DPP Trial approach had significantly greater weight loss at 12 months.
 Additional detail on these two systematic reviews can be found in Appendix F.

-The CDC and the Community Preventive Services Task Force commissioned a systematic review of programs that promote dietary changes and physical activity to prevent diabetes.
+The CDC and the Community Preventive Services Task Force commissioned a systematic review of programs that promote dietary changes and physical activity to prevent or delay the development of diabetes.
 Eight reviewers evaluated more than 11,300 publications and extracted data from 53 studies describing 66 diet and activity programs for adults with prediabetes published through February 2015.
 They found that diet and exercise programs reduced diabetes incidence by 41% (95% CI: 34% to 48%) compared with usual care.
 The programs also reduced body weight by 2.2% (95% CI: 1.4% to 2.9%) and FPG by 2.2 mg/dL (95% CI: 0.9 to 3.6 mg/dL).
 Six studies (five randomized) compared less intensive to more intensive lifestyle interventions.
 The more intensive programs, such as the DPP Trial intervention, were more effective (44% to 72% greater reduction in incident diabetes).
+Is